rcaceres/hanami/README.md

-Proxy with LRU-Cache Algorithm
+Caching Web Proxy
 ==============================

-Multi-threaded proxy implemented using python sockets.
-It has a small cache, and uses a Least-Recently Used Caching Algorithm (hashtable + linked list) to keep the cache up to date and limited in size.
+A Tiny HTTP web proxy designed to work with your browser.
+Developed on Arch Linux.
+It uses a recently-used caching algorithm to increase overall performance, it monitors usage statistics such as cache hits and misses, and it's designed to blacklist specific URLs.
+Originally multithreaded, this app was built with efficiency and speed in mind, and instead uses Selectors to monitor sockets.